ballerkobe808/invest/README - 0 TEAM.txt

 "The richest people in the world look for and build networks;
 everyone else looks for work."

+Talk to as many people as possible about your real estate goals I want people to "like" me - walk away from a conversation saying "that guy is cool", "I want to help him" Add as much value as you can into other peoples lives

 1. Build your team

    == Inner Circle ==